Campus Life

 Applying for a Work Permit after Arrival

-If you did not apply for your work permit when arriving at the airport, please contact the Division of Research and Community Outreach Services in Building A.
+If you did not apply for your work permit when arriving at the airport, please contact the Division of Community Outreach in Building A.

 Legal Restrictions